osmandapp/web/main/docs/user/search/search-all.md

 ![Online search Android](@site/static/img/search/online_search_android.png)

-If OsmAnd can not find something you can increase search radius by tapping to "Increase search radius" button.
+If OsmAnd can not find something you can increase search radius by tapping to *Increase search radius* button.

 Or if you don't have any result you can provide feedback by clicking to "Send" button below device screen.